isomerpages/imda-betterinternet/_pressroom/2014/Safer Internet Day 2014 – Let’s create a better internet together (Factsheet).md

 Recognising the important role that parents play, the MLC has developed resources for parents, providing useful insights and tips on parenting in the digital age.

-> **a.
-Online videos - ‘Internet Safety Tips for Parents’**
+&gt; **a.
+Online videos - ‘Internet Safety Tips for Parents’** &gt;
->
-> \- In collaboration with Google Singapore, the MLC has produced a series of short online videos that touches on various concerns related to the internet and digital device usage by young children and teenagers.
+&gt; \- In collaboration with Google Singapore, the MLC has produced a series of short online videos that touches on various concerns related to the internet and digital device usage by young children and teenagers.
->
+&gt;
-> \- These videos feature personal experiences and tips from fellow parents and cyber wellness experts on how children can be better guided in terms of their digital media consumption.
+&gt; \- These videos feature personal experiences and tips from fellow parents and cyber wellness experts on how children can be better guided in terms of their digital media consumption.
 A range of topics including social media usage and excessive gaming are covered in this series.
 The videos can be viewed at ([www.medialiteracycouncil.sg/saferinternetday](https://www.betterinternet.sg/saferinternetday)).
->
+&gt;
-> **b.
-Parents handbook - ‘Clique Click – Bringing up children in the digital age’**
+&gt; **b.
+Parents handbook - ‘Clique Click – Bringing up children in the digital age’** &gt;
->
-> \- The MLC has also published a handbook for parents of young children.
+&gt; \- The MLC has also published a handbook for parents of young children.
 The handbook touches on a range of topics, such as the usage of parental control tools and becoming good role models for children.
 The MLC hopes to empower parents with more information and resources as they embark on a digital journey with their children.
->
+&gt;
-> \- The book has been sent to all Primary One students, through schools, for them to bring home to their parents.
+&gt; \- The book has been sent to all Primary One students, through schools, for them to bring home to their parents.
 The electronic version can be accessed at ([www.medialiteracycouncil.sg/saferinternetday](https://www.betterinternet.sg/saferinternetday)).

 **3\. iZ HERO Challenge**